johnpapa/angular-styleguide/a2/README.md

 # Angular 2 Style Guide **D R A F T**
 Style Guides require experience building applications with the tools.
 My style guide for Angular 1 was based on years of experience with Angular 1, collaboration with other Angular experts, and contributions from the Angular core team.
-Nobody has the same massive experience with Angular 2, and thus the Angular 2 Style Guide is a work in progress.
+Nobody has the equivalent  massive experience with Angular 2, and thus the Angular 2 Style Guide is a work in progress.

 My intent is to release the guide as a living document.
 Guidelines that we are comfortable recommending will be included.
-Be wary and definitely ask questions when someone, including me, publishes a guide :) d
+Be wary and definitely ask questions when someone, including me, publishes a guide :)

 ## Angular Team Endorsed
 Special thanks to Igor Minar, lead on the Angular team, for reviewing, contributing feedback, and entrusting me to shepherd this guide.